TOLEDO, Ohio — A Toledo activist pleaded not guilty to charges of money laundering and wire fraud on Wednesday.

-TOLEDO, Ohio — The FBI and the Toledo Police Department have raided a home on the 2000 block of Glenwood Friday morning, arresting Sir Maejor Page in the process.
+Back in Sept. of 2020, the FBI and the Toledo Police Department raided a home on the 2000 block of Glenwood, arresting Page in the process.

 Page is accused of fraudulently utilizing a Black Lives Matter non-profit organization by way of misrepresentations and by posing as a Black Lives Matter leader.

-Police say an investigation showed Page created and operated a social media page with the name Black Lives Matter of Greater Atlanta (BLMGA) as a non-profit organization capable of accepting monetary donations.
+Police said an investigation showed Page had created and operated a social media page with the name Black Lives Matter of Greater Atlanta (BLMGA) as a non-profit organization capable of accepting monetary donations.
 BLMGA was also listed as a non-profit organization with GoFundMe.

 Between June 2020 and August 2020, the BLMGA social media page received about $467,342.18 in donations.
 The FBI says all of that money was transferred to the "Black Lives Matter of Greater Atlanta, Inc." account owned and operated by Page.

-In June of this year, the FBI says Page responded to private social media inquiry messages that funds had been donated to be used to fight for George Floyd, and that "none of the funds have been used for personal items.
-All movement related."
+According to the FBI, in June of 2020, Page responded to private social media inquiry messages that funds had been donated to be used to fight for George Floyd, and that "none of the funds have been used for personal items.
+All movement-related."

-However, the FBI says in June, July and August, Page repeatedly used a debit card linked to the same account to make purchases related to food, dining, entertainment, clothing, furniture, a home security systems, tailored suits and accessories.
+However, the FBI said that in June, July and August, Page repeatedly used a debit card linked to the same account to make purchases related to food, dining, entertainment, clothing, furniture, home security systems, tailored suits and accessories.

 The largest purchase was made from the BLMGA bank account to a title company on Aug.
 21, 2020 for the purchase of a residence and an adjacent vacant lot in Toledo, in the 2000 block of Glenwood, for $112,000.